top of page

 Want to learn more about the Epic Pass?
 Check out our comprehensive Epic Pass Guide here.

-Ikon is retaining all of its partners from the 2022-23 season and adding Alyeska Resort, Alaska, Camelback, PA and Blue Mountain, PA
+Ikon Pass is retaining most of its partners from the 2024-25 season

 Second Deadline: October 12 (passed)

 Renewal Discount: $100 off for renewing Ikon Pass holders, $50 off for renewing Ikon Base Pass holders.
-(No longer available as of April 20)
+(Must purchase by first deadline).

 • Discount on The North Face.
-Passholders will receive a 20% discount on purchases of $200 or more at thenorthface.com
+Passholders will receive a 20% discount on purchases of at thenorthface.com (minimum purchase may apply).

 • Discount on Ikon Pass Travel.
-Passholders will receive a 100 ($130 CAD) savings toward any single 23/24 winter booking made on Ikon Pass Travel before May 5, 2023.
+Passholders will receive up to $200 savings toward any single 25/26 winter booking made on Ikon Pass Travel before May 2, 2025.

-Adventure Assurance: Ikon Pass will continue to offer Adventure Assurance for the 2023/24 passes.
+Confidence to Buy: Ikon Pass will continue to offer Confidence to Buy for the 2025/26 passes.
 This program was introduced in 2020 in response to Covid-19.
-Unused passes can be rolled over to the following season any time prior to December 14, 2023.
+Unused passes can be rolled over to the following season any time prior to December 11, 2025.

-Reservations: Most Ikon destinations will not require reservations for the 2023-24 season, there may be some exceptions.
-Deer Valley will require reservations.
+Reservations: Select Ikon destinations will require reservations for the 2025-26 season.
+Deer Valley, Big Sky, Jackson Hole and others will require reservations.

 Child Pass Promotion: Ikon offers great early season discounts for children.
 When purchased with an adult pass, save $100 on a Full Ikon pass for a child 5-12 (up to $200 in total savings) on the $369 pass.
-The Base Pass is $329, and the Base Plus Pass is $519 - so for this age group, we would just get the Full Pass.
-Passes for children 0 - 4 are $369 for the Full and $99 for the Base; $319 for the Plus Pass, based on child's age at time of purchase.
+Passes for children 0 - 4 are $149 for the Full and $99 for the Base, based on child's age at time of purchase.

-Bonus Spring Access!: New pass holders will be able to ski at the following 12 resorts for the remaining spring season:
+Bonus Spring Access!: New Ikon Pass holders will be able to ski at the following 17 resorts for the remaining spring season:

 Indy Pass

-The Indy Pass offers skiers access to 180+ resorts in 28 states.
+The Indy Pass offers skiers access to 250+ resorts across three continents.
 From China Peak in California and White Pass Ski Area in Washington to Winterplace Ski Resort in West Virginia, the Indy Pass is your ticket to North American skiing.

 Renewing Pass Partners: Indy Pass partners renew their contracts each year and a complete list will be available as soon as it is ready.
 Early signs suggest many resorts will return for the season and further pass partners are expected.